 New phone line installation: get it for free

-Getting a new phone line installed can cost £130... or nothing at all.
+Getting a new phone line connected can cost £130... or nothing at all.

 In this guide we look at how to get the "nothing at all" option.

-There are two ways: taking broadband and home phone from a provider with a free line installation special offer or circumventing getting a new line installed, by using the existing equipment.
+There are two ways: taking broadband and home phone from a provider offering free installation through a special offer, or circumventing the need for a new line to be installed by using the existing equipment.

 Let's start with the first option, or skip ahead to find more on whether you'll actually need a new line.

 Get a new phone line

-Most providers offer a free or much cheaper connection to those willing to sign up for 12 or 18 months.
+Most providers offer a free or much cheaper connection to those willing to sign up for 12 or 18 months, or for those willing to take broadband or TV along with the phone.

-Since so many providers can now offer phone line installation, there's no need to compromise on the broadband package, either.
+Since so many providers now offer to install a phone line if needs be, there's no need to compromise on the broadband package, either.

 Free with any broadband or TV deal.